SPDLDaemon/spdl-docs-master/docs/content/ApplicationNotes/MagneticFieldSensing/_index.md

 ![Model of real inductor](inductor_model.png)

 You might think, 'who cares about picoFarads anyways'&mdash;that is, until you see a mysterious high frequency ringing on a coil that you thought was an ideal inductor.
-You may be able to see this with sensors that are not designed to resonate at the track frequency (as described below) but resonate at some other frequency (ie: the “self-resonant” frequency that depends on coil capacitance & inductance).
+You may be able to see this with sensors that are not designed to resonate at the track frequency (as described below) but resonate at some other frequency (i.e. the “self-resonant” frequency that depends on coil capacitance & inductance).
 A simple model of what this can look like can be generated in circuitmaker:

 ![Simulation model for inductor](ringing_model.png)